JustFirefly/SysArch-QuizGeneratorAndReader/README.md

 Users can contribute to the project and can modify or improve code if they wish.
 Mainly written in python - libraries are easier to write.
 Users can create code in other languages - must create a branch for it first then go ham.

+I AM DEVELOPING THIS SOLO FOR THE TIME-BEING SO PLEASE BE PATIENT!